 Space to Get All of the Shots?

 Additionally, going hand-in-hand with this, you’ll want to consider if there’s enough room for a second photographer as well!
-Wedding days can get busy very quickly and as a result, there’s a nearly countless number of moments that you’ll want captured.
+Wedding days can get busy very quickly, and as a result, there’s a nearly countless number of moments that you’ll want to be captured.
 This could easily require the assistance of a second photographer.
 Just making sure everyone has plenty of room to do their jobs will make the photographer’s lives easier and your photos that much better!

 Rather than look at this point from the perspective of someone in the wedding industry, I’ll give an analysis from a client.
 On your wedding day, the last thing you want to be worrying about is whether or not everything is running smoothly behind the scenes.
 You don’t want to be concerned with the catering company getting everything set up or whether there’s enough parking for your entire guest list!
 Particularly with all-inclusive venues, the venue staff should actually be making your life easier by handling all of the logistics.
-Similarly, the staff should always act as a friendly face and help the vendors out when needed!
+Similarly, the staff should always act as friendly faces and help the vendors out when needed!

 Remember all of those beautiful backgrounds that we talked about earlier in the article?
 Yes, those are going to be a big help in crafting the perfect wedding day album, but they aren’t going to do it by themselves.
 While I’m not a professional photographer, I’ve learned enough to understand that lighting could likely fill a blog post in and of itself.
 However, for the matter of showing how a venue impacts photography, I’m going to start at the top.
 If you’ve been to different venues, you’ve probably witnessed how much lighting can vary venue-to-venue.